Friday, November 18, 2022

 The invention of the telephone cut down the amount of time that it took to communicate with someone.
 When sending a telegraph, it took weeks for the message to be relayed while the telephone was instant.
 The telephone allows for immediate and personal type of communication which can not be obtained through any other medium.

 One of the biggest impacts that the telephone had on society was it helped businesses.Telephones were most useful for businesses since the invention made for instant communication, businesses could get in touch with other businesses quickly which made networking grow.
-Telephones allowed people to talk business and negotiate contracts more quickly and efficiently.
-The invention also allowed businesses to grow a wider client list because they were now able to talk to clients from all around the world.

 This invention also sparked other inventions such as cell phones.
 Telephones have been evolving from 1876 to present day.
 The evolution includes the first telephone in 1876, the Frankfurt "Bauhaus" telephone in 1925, the Motorola DynaTAC 8000x in 1983, and the first iPhone in 2007 which we still use today.
 A more in depth list of the evolution of telephones can be found here from CBS News.